 - Estimate your conversion rate and cost per acquisition: What is the expected conversion rate for your ads, and how much does it cost to acquire a customer?
 Estimating these metrics can help you determine how much you should be willing to spend on advertising to achieve your goals.
 This is the ideal way to start thinking about your Google Ads budget.
 Start with the end result in mind: what would be a profitable cost per action for your business?
 From there, estimate how many visitors you need to bring to your page and how many of them need to convert.

 - Research keyword costs and competition: Keyword research can help you understand the costs involved in running a Google Ads campaign, as well as the level of competition for your target keywords.
-Use tools such as Google’s Keyword Planner to research the costs of keywords in your industry and location.
+Use tools such as Google Ads Keyword Planner to research the costs of keywords in your industry and location.

 You can find the Keyword Planner under Tools & Settings > Planning > Keyword Planner.
-Select the location you want to show your ads in, the ad language, and enter or import a list of keywords you want to target.
-Alternatively, you can use the Keyword Planner to also discover new keywords.
+Select the location you want to show your ads in, and the ad language, and enter or import a list of keywords you want to target.
+Alternatively, you can use the Keyword Planner to discover new keywords.

 Note: The Keyword Planner will show you the high and low CPC bid range for Search campaigns, which as we saw, can be different for other types of campaigns.
 Nevertheless, the tool can give you an idea of how much you need to budget for your campaign.

 - Choose your maximum CPC: You can influence your budget using maximum CPC bids.
 This is the highest amount you are willing to pay for a click.
-This is applicable to manual bidding strategies and on Max Clicks campaigns.
+This applies to manual bidding strategies and Max Clicks campaigns.
 With other types of bidding strategies, you can impact how much budget is used in any given campaign by adjusting the target CPA or target ROAS – a high value may spend more of your budget, but it also allows your campaign to reach more users; low targets restrict the available pool of users and hence, require less budget.
-This connects to properly estimating your conversion rates, profitability metrics and ideal cost per action.
+This connects to properly estimating your conversion rates, profitability metrics, and ideal cost per action.

-What is a good budget for ads?
+What is a Good Budget for Google Ads?

 If you’re a beginner, the Google Ads Help Page has a tip for you: start small.
 Get started with a daily budget between $10 and $50.
 This will help you avoid overspending and allow you to optimize your campaigns before investing more.